Margaret Thatcher: Cold War

 Thatcher's first foreign-policy crisis came with the 1979 Soviet invasion of Afghanistan.
 She condemned the invasion, said it showed the bankruptcy of a détente policy and helped convince some British athletes to boycott the 1980 Moscow Olympics.
 She gave weak support to US president Jimmy Carter who tried to punish the USSR with economic sanctions.
 Britain's economic situation was precarious, and most of NATO was reluctant to cut trade ties.
 Thatcher nevertheless gave the go-ahead for Whitehall to approve MI6 (along with the SAS) to undertake "disruptive action" in Afghanistan.
-As well working with the CIA in Operation Cyclone, they also supplied weapons, training and intelligence to the mujaheddin.
+As well as working with the CIA in Operation Cyclone, they also supplied weapons, training and intelligence to the mujaheddin.

 The Financial Times reported in 2011 that her government had secretly supplied Iraq under Saddam Hussein with "non-lethal" military equipment since 1981.

 Having withdrawn formal recognition from the Pol Pot regime in 1979, the Thatcher government backed the Khmer Rouge keeping their UN seat after they were ousted from power in Cambodia by the Cambodian–Vietnamese War.
 Although Thatcher denied it at the time, it was revealed in 1991 that, while not directly training any Khmer Rouge, from 1983 the Special Air Service (SAS) was sent to secretly train "the armed forces of the Cambodian non-communist resistance" that remained loyal to Prince Norodom Sihanouk and his former prime minister Son Sann in the fight against the Vietnamese-backed puppet regime.